alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## From an immediate result to a suspended computation

-`FetchCurrentPrice` is still a function we want to compose.
-Instead of returning the result of a request immediately, it can return a suspended computation:
+The effectful price lookup is still a function we want to compose.
+The problem is that a function returning `decimal` can produce that value only after sending the request.
+By the time the caller receives the result, the effect has already occurred.

+To compose the operation before performing it, the function can instead return a suspended computation:

 ```text
 (IRemotePriceApi, string) -> decimal